 The first, from “Your Body Language Shapes Who You Are,” by Amy Cuddy, emphasizes the importance of body language; specifically, “power posing.”
 Cuddy explains the importance of presenting yourself with confidence.
 To illustrate this point, she points to her observations of MBA students’ nonverbal body language.
 According to her research, the “alphas,” those students who place themselves in the middle, those who raise their hands high, and those who want to occupy the most space, seemed to be the most fearless and most present in the classroom.
 Those students who make themselves small, raise their hands only slightly to answer questions, and sit on the outskirts of the classroom, are less likely to participate.
 Cuddy connects this primal display of power to the gender gap with which business schools have been struggling for years.

 So the messages are clear: Present yourself with confidence.
 Sit at the table.
-Make your partner a real partner.
-Don’t leave before you leave.
+Question the status quo.

 Megan and Angshupriya used these concepts to lead a workshop on building self-advocacy skills.
 Each participant was given a paper on which they were to articulate their biggest achievements and their biggest annual career goals.
 They were also reminded the group that because it is common knowledge that all achievements are accomplished by a team, each of us should be empowered to say that we achieved our goals.